cxl973/TransG4/readme.md

 # TransG4

-We resent TransG4, a tool for predicting the mismatch score of DNA or RSR-ratio of RNA.
+We present TransG4, a tool for predicting the mismatch score of DNA or RSR-ratio of RNA.
 <div align=center><img src="model.jpg" width=50% height=50%></div>